MrKaszeba19/PapajLang/README.md

 - In order to compute an PS expression, just type it in the upper text box and click the "Count it!"-button.
 The result appears in the result box below.
 - There is also a simple script running engine – just paste your PS script or load it from file and click "Run script" to see its result.
 - Remember that all values and operands must be delimited with at least 1 whitespace char (e.g. space bar).
+- There is a possibility of executing the PS script in an external terminal window (it is an experimental feature)
+    * Linux users are required to have `rpn` console app in the **$PATH**
+    * Windows users are required to have `rpn` console app in the same directory as the GUI app

 ## Requirements and installation
 - Have installed